 This is probably slightly cooler than the temperature you are used to, but given it’s very common for pregnant women to overheat during their pregnancy, a warm rather than hot bath might actually be just what you want anyway.

-The reason why pregnant woman are advised not to have hot baths is because having one may raise your core body temperature, something you should avoid during pregnancy.
+The reason why pregnant women are advised not to have hot baths is because having one may raise your core body temperature, something you should avoid during pregnancy.

 Precautions When Taking Baths During Pregnancy